Kimya Dawson: Other collaborations

 Kimya Dawson with Paul Baribeau in June 2014.
 The two are wearing matching socks with a design similar to many of Dawson's album covers, with the words "Kimya Dawson Loves Me" appearing amongst cartoon rabbits.

 Dawson performs on recordings by Ben Kweller, They Might Be Giants, the Mountain Goats, John Wayne Shot Me, Your Heart Breaks, and the Terrordactyls.

 The Third Eye Blind track "Self-Righteous" on their album Out of the Vein features a duet with Dawson and Third Eye Blind's lead singer Stephan Jenkins.
 Dawson also appears on the Third Eye Blind album, Ursa Major, on the track "Why Can't You Be".
 This song was available as a bonus track on the iTunes Store download.

 Regina Spektor collaborated with Dawson on the song "Fire" on the Hidden Vagenda album.
 Dawson also collaborated with fellow antifolk Jeffrey Lewis.
-They made a band called 'The Bundles,' with Jack Lewis and drummer, Anders Griffen, though released the songs under the name "Kimya Dawson and Jeffrey Lewis", on a split with Jeffrey Lewis and Diane Cluck.
+She made a band called 'The Bundles,' with Jack Lewis and drummer, Anders Griffen, though released the songs under the name "Kimya Dawson and Jeffrey Lewis", on a split with Jeffrey Lewis and Diane Cluck.

 Under the name Geniusis, Dawson released the free album Holiday Rampage alongside Aesop Rock, Johnny Druelinger, Jason Carmer and Quinn Tuffinuff.

 In February 2011, Dawson recorded a Daytrotter session with Aesop Rock, in which they performed three songs together.
 This session was later released in May 2011.

 Dawson released the solo album Thunder Thighs in October 2011.
 The album features guest performances by Aesop Rock, John Darnielle of the Mountain Goats, Nikolai Fraiture of the Strokes, Forever Young Senior Citizen Rock & Roll Choir, Olympia Free Choir, Quinn Tuffinuff, Daniel Bryan, Dawson's child Panda and more.

-They have performed numerous times with Paul Baribeau, whom they references several times in their songs.
+She has performed numerous times with Paul Baribeau, whom she references several times in her songs.

 Dawson played An Evening of Awesome at Carnegie Hall with John Green and Hank Green on January 15, 2013.

 On February 11, 2013, Dawson and Aesop Rock released their first music video as The Uncluded on YouTube, a single titled "Earthquake".
 Their debut album Hokey Fright was released on May 7, 2013.
 The video for their third single "Delicate Cycle" has a cameo of Lil Bub.